surveycto/encrypt/README.md

 ## Description

-This field plug-in supports data encryption inside forms using [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard).
+This field plug-in encrypts data inside forms using [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard).
 Provide an encryption key and input, and the plug-in will encrypt the input.
 This field plug-in was designed for use along with the [decrypt field plug-in](https://github.com/surveycto/decrypt) and the [scto-encryption package](https://github.com/surveycto/scto-encryption).

 This plug-in provides an upgrade in secure management of sensitive data that is used to identify individuals in the field.
 Learn more in [this guide](https://support.surveycto.com/hc/en-us/articles/33842170036499).